jjindrich/jjazure-ai-mcp/jjwebsec/README.md

 - paste the client ID in appsettings.json

 Configure app registration for API in Entra ID:
+- add Scope All under section Expose an API
+- check manifest requestedAccessTokenVersion has value 2
 - update client ID in appsettings.json values ClientId and Audience
 - update client ID in source code of web app calling API